How to choose defensive stocks to protect your portfolio in a volatile market?

 The global economy is notably suffering after experiencing two very profitable years during the Covid-19 pandemic.
 Even though we understand that financial markets remain resilient in the face of tough times, there are several reasons why investors should consider bolstering their portfolio with defensive stocks while preparing for the next recession.

-Leaving some defensive stocks in the share portfolio will help to hedge against potential risk and will install a safety net in the event of a downturn in financial markets.
+Leaving some defensive stocks in the share portfolio will help to hedge against potential risks and install a safety net in the event of a downturn in financial markets.
 A small proportion of your investments should be deployed there when you have a bullish stance on the future of equities, with more funds being allocated when bearish sentiment emerges.

 In addition, defensive stocks can inject some stability to your share portfolio when financial markets are volatile or when the economy is heading for a downturn.